decentraland/godot-explorer/CONTRIBUTING.md

 ## FORMAT RUST

 # Change to the specific Rust directory
-cd rust/decentraland-godot-lib
+cd lib

 # Check if cargo fmt would make changes
 if ! cargo fmt -- --check
 then
-  echo "Code formatting in 'rust/decentraland-godot-lib' differs from cargo fmt's style" echo "Run 'cargo fmt --all' inside 'rust/decentraland-godot-lib' to format the code." exit 1 fi
+  echo "Code formatting in 'lib' differs from cargo fmt's style" echo "Run 'cargo fmt --all' inside 'lib' to format the code." exit 1 fi